 In March 2020, Sarah formed a coalition of local treasurers and community partners to improve homeownership in Wisconsin, aiming to help people buy, maintain, and stay in their homes.
 In the wake of the pandemic, this Treasurer’s Homeowners Task Force has created an early-response system to help people avoid delinquency and ultimately foreclosure, knowing that it is more important than ever that Wisconsinites can stay safe in their homes.

 Additionally, Sarah chaired the bipartisan Retirement Security Task Force and developed innovative and cost-effective ways to ensure Wisconsinites can retire with peace of mind.
-Through listening sessions with retirees, small business owners, and workers, the Task Force developed plans for a child savings program, named 401(K)ids, to address the wealth gap and help families save, and a simple, plug-and-play, retirement program for Wisconsin small businesses that would address retirement access for almost one million Wisconsinites.
+Through listening sessions with retirees, small business owners, and workers, the Task Force developed plans for a child savings program, named 401(K)ids.
+This program would not only work to address the wealth gap and help families save, but it would also be a simple, impactful retirement program for Wisconsin small businesses that would address retirement access for almost one million Wisconsinites.

 Prior to serving, Sarah was the co-founder of a multimillion-dollar socially responsible investment firm called MaSa Partners that invests in early-stage businesses and a co-founder of WE Capital Fund, which empowers female entrepreneurs through financing opportunities.
 Her work has been nationally recognized for achieving a positive impact while delivering strong financial returns.

 Beyond investing, Sarah gained financial expertise working with the Pentagon for almost a decade where she helped save taxpayers tens of millions of dollars.
 She began her financial career supporting micro-lending initiatives in rural India where she saw firsthand how access to capital can positively transform entire communities.

 In her free time, you can find Sarah cheering on Wisconsin sports teams with her husband Max, son Hartley, and their rescue dog Tanner.